TerroR75/top-project9-restaurantpage/README.md

 ## Features

-- For now - nothing
+- Working tabs rendering

 ## To do
--
+- Responsivness

 ## Authors